The $(p,q)$ property in families of $d$-intervals and $d$-trees: Abstract

 \section{Abstract}

-Given two integers $p\ge q>1$, a family of sets satisfies the $(p,q)$ property if among any $p$ members of it some $q$ intersect.
-We prove that a family of $d$-intervals satisfying the $(p,q)$ property can be pierced by at most $c(p,q)d^{\frac{q}{q-1}} + o(d^{\frac{q}{q-1}})$ points, where $c(p,p) = p^{\frac{1}{p-1}}$ and $c(p,q)=2^{\frac{1}{q-1}}(ep)^\frac{q}{q-1}q^{-1}.$ This extends results of Tardos \cite{tardos}, Kaiser \cite{kaiser} and Alon \cite{alon} for the case $q=2$, and of Kaiser and Rabinovich \cite{KR} for the case $p=q=\lceil log_2(d+2) \rceil$.
-We further show that our bounds hold also in families of subgraphs of a tree (or a graph of bounded tree-width), each consisting of at most $d$ connected components, extending results of Alon \cite{alon1} for the case $q=2$.
-We also prove an upper bound of $O(d^{\frac{1}{p-1}})$ on the fractional covering number in families of $d$-intervals that satisfy the $(p,p)$ property, and show that this bound is tight.
+Given integers $p\ge q>1$, a family of sets satisfies the $(p,q)$ property if among any $p$ members of it some $q$ intersect.
+We prove that for any fixed integer constants $p\ge q>1$, a family of $d$-intervals satisfying the $(p,q)$ property can be pierced by $O(d^{\frac{q}{q-1}})$ points, with constants depending only on $p$ and $q$.
+This extends results of Tardos, Kaiser and Alon for the case $q=2$, and of Kaiser and Rabinovich for the case $p=q=\lceil log_2(d+2) \rceil$.
+We further show that similar bounds hold in families of subgraphs of a tree or a graph of bounded tree-width, each consisting of at most $d$ connected components, extending results of Alon for the case $q=2$.
+Finally, we prove an upper bound of $O(d^{\frac{1}{p-1}})$ on the fractional piercing number in families of $d$-intervals satisfying the $(p,p)$ property, and show that this bound is asymptotically sharp.